7 Best Wholesale Real Estate Courses (2026)

 Pro Wholesaler VIP — Strengths & Limitations

-| ✓ Strengths | ✗ Limitations |
+| β Strengths | β Limitations |

 |---|---|

-| Three live group coaching calls per week — highest frequency in this comparison | Pricing not publicly listed — requires scheduling an onboarding call |
+| Three live group coaching calls per week — the highest frequency in this comparison | Pricing isn't publicly listed — requires scheduling an onboarding call |

-| Cash Buyer Concierge actively helps students find buyers and close deals | MLS-based system is less effective in markets with extremely low inventory |
+| Cash Buyer Concierge actively helps students find buyers and close deals | No refund policy — full commitment required before enrolling |

-| 50+ HD video modules with audio versions for mobile learning | Cash Buyer Concierge uses a 50/50 fee split when the team finds your buyer (you keep 100% if you find your own buyer) |
+| 50+ HD video modules with audio versions for mobile learning | Cash Buyer Concierge uses a 50/50 fee split when the team finds your buyer (you keep 100% if you find your own) |

-| Documented student outcomes: $7K, $20K, and $40K assignment fees verified on camera | Higher price point than Udemy or free course alternatives |
+| Documented on-camera student outcomes spanning roughly $2,500 to $40,000 in assignment fees | Higher price point than Udemy or the free course alternatives |

 Student Outcomes: Documented Deal Results